-BEIJING, Nov.
-17 (Xinhua) -- China has confirmed new outbreaks of African swine fever in four provincial level regions, the Ministry of Agriculture and Rural Affairs said Saturday.
+China confirmed a new outbreak of African swine fever (ASF) in northeast China's Liaoning Province, according to the Ministry of Agriculture and Rural Affairs.

-Local authorities have initiated an emergency response to block, cull and disinfect the affected pigs.
+Local authorities have also initiated an emergency response mechanism to block, cull and disinfect the affected pigs.

-African swine fever is a highly contagious, viral disease that infects pigs but not humans or other animals.
+African swine fever is highly contagious, a viral disease that infects pigs.
+It does not affect humans or other animals.

-China reported its first case of the disease in August in Liaoning Province.
-Later outbreaks were reported in several other provincial regions.
+China reported its first case of the disease in August in Liaoning.
+Later outbreaks were reported in several other provinces.